Coins and Balances

 tx.transferObjects([coin1], '0xAlice');

-tx.transferObjects([coin2], '0xBob');You can also split the gas coin for SUI:
+tx.transferObjects([coin2], '0xBob');Split the gas coin for SUI:

 const [coin] = tx.splitCoins(tx.gas, [1_000_000_000]);

-mergeCoins combines multiple coins into one.
-Source coins can be object IDs, tx.object()
+mergeCoins combines multiple coins into one:

 const tx = new Transaction();

-tx.mergeCoins(tx.object('0xCoin1'), [mintedCoin]);Working with address balances directly
+tx.mergeCoins('0xCoin1', ['0xCoin2', '0xCoin3']);Working with address balances directly

 Withdrawing from address balance